 However, Multi-Channel Fulfillment from Amazon is a different story.
 This service is for sellers who want a way to fulfill orders from other channels.
 It comes with different pricing, service levels, and support.

-Note: MCF is not allowed by some marketplaces, such as Walmart and eBay, since all packages are sent with Amazon-branded boxes.
+Note: Amazon multi-channel fulfillment is not allowed by some marketplaces, such as Walmart, since all packages are sent with Amazon-branded boxes.
+In this instance, it’s best to go with a different multi-channel fulfillment partner.

 Whereas FBA is simply FBA, MCF comes with standard, 2-day, and 1-day shipping.
 These all have different price tiers, and usually ends up being more expensive than FBA.